TheIllusionistMirage/Prattle/Documentation.md

 | disconnect           | Disconnect from Server                                        |
 | exit                 | Disconnect (if connected) and exit                            |

-After connect a packet is sent to complete the procedure.
+After connecting, a packet is sent to complete the procedure :
-Packet format :
 ```
 controller_attach <passphrase>
 ```